-The stock in all surveyed regions is influenced by a high proportion of large females in the fishable as well as in the total biomass, whereas the proportion of males in the fishable biomass is low.
-Offshore and inshore components have had different historic trajectories.
-Inshore Disko Bay and Vaigat tend to have had more smaller shrimps than the aggregate offshore regions, and offshore regions have had higher proportion of females in the fishable biomass.
-However, this tendency seems to be less in 2013 than earlier, while female's compose a higher proportion of both the inshore as well as the offshore fishable biomass.
+By numbers and biomass both, the stock is heavily weighted toward the largest female, which composed a record high proportion of the total fishable and surveyed biomass.
+Inshore Disko Bay and Vaigat have more smaller shrimps than the aggregate offshore regions, and offshore regions have had higher proportion of females in the fishable biomass.
+However, this tendency seems to be less in 2014 than earlier, while female's compose a higher proportion of both the inshore (49%) as well as the offshore (54%) fishable biomass.

-Despite a 50% increase over 2012, numbers at age 2 are overall at a low level and below the 20-year mean.
-In 2013 numbers of age-2 shrimps have decreased in Disko Bay and Vaigat but increased in absolute numbers offshore.
-Prerecruits of 14-16.5 mm CPL are low in numbers in inshore as well as offshore regions.
+Despite a 19% increase over 2013, numbers at age 2 are overall at a low level and below the 22-year mean.
+In 2014 numbers of age-2 shrimps have decreased in offshore regions but increased in absolute numbers inshore.
+Pre-recruits of 14-16.5 mm CPL are low in numbers in inshore as well as offshore regions.